TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-availability-connectivity-databaseisntlistedinazureportal.md

             "order": 1000,
             "controlType": "multilinetextbox",
             "displayLabel": "Description",
-            "watermarkText": "Provide additional information about your issue", "required": true,
+            "watermarkText": "Provide additional information about your issue.
+Please indicate if the Activity log shows any recent operations against this resource.", "required": true,
             "useAsAdditionalDetails": true
         }